 However, old-vine Portugieser is a very different thing.
 Durst's two rows of ungrafted Portugieser vines were planted in 1906.
 As far as anyone can prove, this is the oldest Portugieser vineyard in the world.

-Durst's curious micro-parcel of old-vine relics is situated in the border region between Germany's Pfalz and the Rheinhessen, only a few kilometers away from where Klaus Peter Keller has redefined what German wines can be, using these same limestone soils.
+This curious micro-parcel, which has survived for more than a century, is situated in the border region between Germany's Pfalz and the Rheinhessen, only a few kilometers away from where Klaus Peter Keller has redefined what German wine can be, using the same limestone soils.

 The potential for greatness here is well established.
 Durst's bottling is a most curious and soulful part of this greatness, but great it is.
-Do not miss it.
+Do not miss.